Innopolis-UAV-Team/npbcharger/README.md

     * Service layer which encapsulates both;

-> Note: if you have issues with pycan, you may use pyserial based script in ```src/npbcharger/internal/utils/direct_canusb.py```, which using canusb AT commmands to configure slcan communication.
+> Note: if you have issues with pycan, you may use pyserial based script in ```src/npbcharger/internal/utils/direct_canusb.py```, which uses canusb AT commmands to configure slcan communication.
 For advanced users only.